Austrian F1 Grand Prix 2018: Start Time, Drivers, TV Schedule and More

 Hamilton Out to Build Momentum

-As of yet in this F1 season, neither Vettel nor Hamilton have been able to string together a sequence of wins to pull away from the other.
+So far in the 2018 F1 season, neither Vettel nor Hamilton have been able to string together a sequence of wins to pull away from the other.

-Following a dominant performance in France, the Mercedes man will be hopeful a run can start, especially given we're in the middle of three consecutive weekends that have races on the calendar.
-The British Grand Prix at Silverstone follows this one.
+Following a dominant performance in France, the Mercedes man will be hopeful a run can start, especially given we're in the middle of three consecutive weekends that have races on the calendar—the British Grand Prix at Silverstone is up next.

-Hamilton himself reiterated how crucial this part of the campaign can be on Twitter:
+Hamilton reiterated how crucial this part of the campaign can be on Twitter:

 Lewis Hamilton @LewisHamilton